-Fishery statistics have been split into banana and tiger prawn fishery components according to the composition of the catch in logbook records.
-If half or more of a vessel's daily catch was banana prawns or there was no prawn catch and the vessel was fishing, the vessel was defined as operating in the banana prawn fishery on that day; otherwise it was defined as operating in the tiger prawn fishery.
+Fishery statistics have been split into banana and Tiger Prawn fishery components according to the composition of the catch in logbook records.
+If half or more of a vessel's daily catch was Banana Prawns or there was no prawn catch and the vessel was fishing, the vessel was defined as operating in the Banana Prawn fishery on that day; otherwise it was defined as operating in the Tiger Prawn fishery.

-Banana prawn fishery catch is the catch of all species (all banana prawn species + all tiger prawn species + all endeavor prawn species + king prawns) when a vessel is defined as fishing in the banana prawn fishery.
-Likewise, tiger prawn fishery catch is the catch of all species when a vessel is defined as operating in the tiger prawn fishery.
+Banana Prawn fishery catch is the catch of all species (all Banana Prawn species + all Tiger Prawn species + all Endeavour Prawn species + King Prawns) when a vessel is defined as fishing in the Banana Prawn fishery.
+Likewise, Tiger Prawn fishery catch is the catch of all species when a vessel is defined as operating in the Tiger Prawn fishery.